Updated: 6 days ago

-Several years ago, a white hawk was documented in central Wyoming.
+Several years ago, a white hawk was documented in central Wyoming, about two hours from Flocking Around HQ.
 To protect the bird from nefarious activities, a group of interested parties has decided to keep its exact location hidden.
 This is its ...
 ID story.

 Let me preface this post by saying, I am a major bird nerd.
 I am part of 10+ bird/birding Facebook groups and email lists.
 However, I rarely partake in identifying photos of birds for other people.
 I help when I am asked, but otherwise, I avoid adding my thoughts to bird ID questions from photos.
 This is one of the few times where I offered to gasbag on a bird.